tokiponacensus/tokiponacensus.github.io/_posts/2022-11-03-census-results-2022.md

 <div id="22Did you answer the 2021 Toki Pona census?_tp"></div>

 ## Toki Pona level
 Similarly to last time, the Toki Pona level of respondents is diverse, a normal distribution can be spotted in the global group, and as expected, it is biased towards a greater level for people that responded using the Toki Pona version.

+Tap on the labels on small screens to see them fully.

 <div id="22What level of ability in Toki Pona do you have?"></div>
 <div id="22What level of ability in Toki Pona do you have?_tp"></div>